smogil12/LIRI-Bot/README.md

 ### Overview

 In this assignment I was tasked with making a LIRI Bot.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 This is a command line node app that takes in parameters and gives you back data.
+Programming languages used are Node.js and Javascript.

 ### How it Works